bencook9/411-Final-Project/README.md

 ## Future

 Currently we have a limited selection of movies as they are all put in by hand.
-In the future we wish to get all types of movies dynamically from the streamiong services themselves.
+In the future we wish to get all types of movies dynamically from the streaming services themselves.